WarrenLata/Coursera_Capstone/README.md

 I'm currently cleaning this project ;)

-You can find de projet in the fill: cpastone.ipynb-copy2
+You can find projet with the file: cpastone.ipynb-copy2